Feaster Five Road Race: 8-kilometer course

 The 8-kilometer race begins on Main Street at the intersection of Route 28 and Route 133.
 The first mile is mostly uphill and goes through the historic Andover Center.
 The course then turns left of Morton Street, left on Bartlett Street, and then a right onto Chestnut Street.
 It then makes a left onto Pasho Street. a right onto Summer Street, a left onto Washington Street, a left onto Elm Street, a right on Maple Street, and then a quick left turn on Walnut Avenue.
 When the runner take a right onto High Street they join up with the runners from the 5-kilometer race.
 The 8-kilometer runners keep to the right side of the street while the 5-kilometer runners keep to the left.
 The race then proceeds to a left on Haverhill Street for approximately 1/2 mile, then makes a right turn on York Street and uphill to the finish at the Brickstone Square parking lot.
 There are typically stands in the Brickstone Square parking lot giving food and drinks to the runners, including apple pie.

 5-kilometer course

-The 5-kilometer race begins at the same time and place of the 8-kilometer race, but takes a left turn at the top of the hill on Elm Street.
+The 5-kilometer race begins at the same time and place as the 8-kilometer race, but takes a left turn at the top of the hill on Elm Street.
 The runners then make a left turn onto High Street and later merge with the runners from the 8-kilometer race at the corner of High and Walnut Streets.
 The race then proceeds to a left on Haverhill Street for approximately 1/2 mile, then makes a right turn on York Street and uphill to the finish at the Brickstone Square parking lot.